behnazkhoshnood/tadig_restaurant_v2/README.md

 ```
     sudo -H pip3 -r requirements.txt
 ```
-6. In the IDE terminal, use the following command to start eHand:
+6. In the IDE terminal, use the following command to start tadig-restaurant:
 ```
     python manage.py runserver
 ```

-eHand should now be running locally on localhost port 8000. (http://127.0.0.1:8000)
+tadig-restaurant should now be running locally on localhost port 8000. (http://127.0.0.1:8000)

 7. After running Django initially, it will create the local database **db.SQLite3**.
 8. Make all migrations: